Multi-booting: Number of operating systems per storage device

 In a multi-boot computer, each of the multiple operating systems can reside on its own storage device, or some storage devices might contain more than one operating system in different partitions.
 The bootloader loaded by the PC displays a menu of choices and loads the selected OS from the PBR of that drive.

 An example of a computer with one operating system per storage device is a dual-booting computer that stores Windows on one disk drive and Linux on another disk drive.
-In this case a multi-booting bootloader is not strictly necessary because the user can choose to enter a one-time boot menu (quite often F-12). immediately after power-up and pick the desired OS from the list.
+In this case a multi-booting bootloader is not strictly necessary because the user can choose to enter a one-time boot menu (quite often F-12) immediately after power-up and pick the desired OS from the list.

 A dual-booting PC that has both Windows and Linux on the same physical disk, but where the PC does not allow selective booting.
 In this case, a bootloader is necessary.
-The disk should be partitioned to give each OS its own partitions on the drive, as each OS may need to a different format.
+The disk should be partitioned to give each OS its own partitions on the drive, as each OS may need a different format.
 For example, if a user intends to install both Windows and Linux, with the Windows partition formatted NTFS format and the Linux partition formatted ext4 format.